 \subsubsection{Human Judgement Prompts}

-\textbf{MTBench Judge Prompts}:\\ For MTBench, we use a prompt similar to the original prompt given to human judges as described in \citep{Zheng2023-wr} for the single-turn and two-turn cases.
-Similar to the binary tasks, we replace the \texttt{[[question]]} and \texttt{[[candidates\_section]]} placeholders with the prompt and the conversation history using the following format:
+\textbf{MTBench Judge Prompts}:\\ For MTBench, a prompt similar to the original one given to human judges in \citep{Zheng2023-wr} is used for the single-turn and two-turn cases.
+As with the binary tasks, the \texttt{[[question]]} and \texttt{[[candidates\_section]]} placeholders are replaced with the prompt and the conversation history using the following format:

 The candidate presentation format differs between single-turn and multi-turn evaluations.
-For single-turn interactions, we present only the initial response:
+For single-turn interactions, only the initial response is presented:

-For two-turn interactions, we present the complete conversation history with delineation between turns:
+For two-turn interactions, the complete conversation history is presented with delineation between turns:

-In cases where a candidate fails to respond to the second turn, we explicitly note this absence:
+In cases where a candidate fails to respond to the second turn, this absence is explicitly noted:

-\textbf{TLDR (SummEval) Judge Prompts}:\\ For the TLDR (SummEval) dataset, we use the same evaluation framework as in \citep{Fabbri2021-ie} that assesses news article summarization quality across four distinct criteria: relevance, consistency, fluency, and coherence.
-Each dimension is evaluated on a 5-point Likert scale with specific definitions provided to ensure consistent interpretation:
+\textbf{TLDR (SummEval) Judge Prompts}:\\ For the TLDR (SummEval) dataset, the same evaluation framework as in \citep{Fabbri2021-ie} is used, assessing news article summarization quality across four criteria: relevance, consistency, fluency, and coherence.
+Each dimension is evaluated on a 5-point Likert scale with specific definitions to ensure consistent interpretation:

-Here we fill in the \texttt{[[question]]} and \texttt{[[candidates\_section]]} placeholders with the news article and the candidate summaries with the same format as the other datasets.
+The \texttt{[[question]]} and \texttt{[[candidates\_section]]} placeholders are filled with the news article and the candidate summaries in the same format as the other datasets.